tclssg/tclssg/README.md

 Tclssg
 =======

 A static site generator with template support written in Tcl for danyilbohdan.com.
 Intended to make it easy to manage a small personal website with an optional blog.
+Tclssg uses Markdown for content formatting, [Bootstrap](http://getbootstrap.com/) for layout with Bootstrap theme support and Tcl code embedded in HTML for templating.

 **Warning!
 Tclssg is still in early development and may change rapidly in incompatible ways.**

 Features
 --------

-* Markdown for content formatting.
-* [Bootstrap](http://getbootstrap.com/) for layout with Bootstrap theme support.
+* Markdown, Bootstrap themes, Tcl code for templates; [1]
-* Support for plain old pages and blog posts.
-[1]
+* Distinguishes between plain old pages and blog posts; [2]
-* A single command deploys the resulting website over FTP.
-* Tcl code embedded in HTML for templating.
-[2]
-* Generated links are all relative.
+* Generates only relative links;
-* Output is valid HTML5 and CSS level 3.
+* Output is valid HTML5 and CSS level 3;
+* Can deploy over FTP with a single command;
-* External comment engine support (currently: Disqus)
+* Supports external comment engines (currently: Disqus).

 1\.
-Blog posts differ from plain old pages in that they have a sidebar with links to other blog posts sorted by recency, have tags and the latest ones are featured on the blog index.
-A "tag cloud" is generated to help find pages by tag.

-2\.
-Templating example:
+Template example:

         <article>
         <%! textutil::indent $content {        } %>
         </article>

+2\.
+A blog post differs from a plain old page in that it has a sidebar with links to other blog posts sorted by recency and tags.
+The latest blog posts are featured on the blog index and tag pages are generated to collect blog posts with the same tag.

 Page screenshot
 ---------------